 Tip 1: How to Make Small Grow Taller In Garden

 It can be tough to have enough room for your urban garden within your already small space, but it is possible to still make the area seem airy and open.
 One of the easiest ways to create an open flow and have more room to grow is to think of growing vertically.
 This will facilitate an unfettered look with the ability for more growth.
 By placing larger pieces of cinderblock on top of one another, you can create a cubby effect for each of your plants with very little leakage.
 Repurposing furniture such as a narrow bookcase or shelving, by reinforcing the bottom and sides you can plant mini rows of your favorite plants.
 These simple urban gardening tips will quickly expand your garden's potential to the top.

 Tip 2: Choose Plants Wisely

-Now that there seems to be more garden surface in your living space, you now have to make your space functional.
+Now that there seem to be more garden surfaces in your living space, you have to make your space functional.
 The first step to functional living is to realize that not every plant that you want to grow will be able to thrive in the environment that you have created, and serious plant selection is essential.
-Consider how much sun your growing area gets during the day and how much time you can commit to you garden.
+Consider how much sun your growing area gets during the day and how much time you can commit to your garden.
 Limit overwatering to help lessen damage potential.
 Pick the plants that will do the best for the area you can provide for them.
 Their future is in your hands, literally.

 By following these three urban gardening tips, your small living space can have a flourishing garden and still be functional!